 A student who has been convicted of possession or sale of illegal drugs while receiving federal Title IV financial aid loses eligibility for federal and state government financial aid (including Title IV, HEA grant, loan, or work-study assistance) for a period of time specified in the law (HEA Sec.
 484(r)(1)); (20 U.S.C.
 1091(r)(1)).
 The period of ineligibility depends on whether the conviction was for possession or sale of (including conspiring to sell) illegal drugs.
 For further information, please visit the College’s website at https://www.stonehill.edu/files/resources/drug-convictions-notice.pdf.

 Stonehill College assumes no liability for the delay or failure in providing educational or other services or facilities due to causes beyond its reasonable control.
 Causes include, but are not limited to power failure, fire, strikes by College employees or others, damage by natural elements, and acts of public authorities.
 The College will, however, exert reasonable efforts, when it judges them to be appropriate, to provide comparable services, facilities, or performance; but its inability or failure to do so shall not subject the College to liability.

 Stonehill College will endeavor to make available to its students a fine education and a stimulating and congenial environment.
-However, the quality and rate of progress of an individual’s academic career and professional advancement upon completion of a degree or program are largely dependent on his or her own abilities, commitment and effort.
+However, the quality and rate of progress of an individual’s academic career and professional advancement upon completion of a degree or program are largely dependent on their own abilities, commitment and effort.
 In many professions and occupations, there are requirements imposed by federal and state statutes and regulatory agencies for certification or entry into a particular field.
 These requirements may change while a student is enrolled in a program and may vary from state to state or country to country.
 Although the College stands ready to help its students learn about requirements and changes in them, it is the student’s responsibility to initiate the inquiry.